 Sore Thumbs: Fairbanks, the Strawman Republican, who at this point is even starting to actually resemble a monkey.
 (It's all about the ears and facial expressions!)

-During her first evening in the comic, she accidentally gives two other characters a Panty Shot, stumbles on a collection of Amber's porn work, finds two of Amber's sex toys just lying around, and then ends up hiding in a wardrobe, watching and then listening while two gay men have sex (which she doesn't enjoy).
+In her first appearance, she accidentally panty-flashes gay couple Dillon and Jerzy; later, she stumbles on a collection of porn her sister has starred in, is disgusted to find two of her sister's sex toys just lying around, and then ends up hiding in a wardrobe, watching and then listening while Jerzy and Dillon have sex (which she doesn't enjoy).
+Oh, and that was only the first day.

-The next day she has it pointed out to her that her favourite tutor at university was an exploitative pervert, and her long-standing wardrobe choice is therefore deeply embarrassing.
+The next day she has it pointed out to her that her favorite tutor at university was an exploitative pervert, and her long-standing wardrobe choice is therefore deeply embarrassing.

 The day after that, there's the trip to the swimming pool where she nearly drowns and then experiences what feels to her like a minor Humiliation Conga.
-It just goes on from there...
+At which point, she notices again just how life is treating her.

 Subverted in Tales of the Questor where the lead character, Quentyn, is the apparent Butt Monkey of the story.
 He is a runt, bullied and put down by many of his peers, the governing counsel of his town largely doesn't take him seriously, and he is unable to use the Lux power around him like almost everyone else.
 However, when he finally makes the big sacrifice that gets him hailed as a hero in his hometown, the chief bully, Rahan, drunkenly complains about how Quentyn actually has an unfair advantage.
 Rahan wails that since Quentyn is seems to be such a Butt Monkey to everyone, they always feel sorry for him and thus he has gotten away with a variety of antics that would have had anyone else run out of town.
 Quentyn comes close to believing that, but his friend Kestrel reminds him forcefully that he deserved that sympathy and he never abused it.